 - The Bookseller

-- Equip (Equality in Publishing) - sign up to view jobs
+- The Publishers Association - Inclusivity - sign up to view jobs

-- The Society of Young Publishers (SYP) - only members can view jobs
+- Society of Young Publishers (SYP) - only members can view jobs

 - local press in areas where publishing companies are concentrated, e.g. Oxford, Cambridge, Edinburgh and Bristol.

-Larger publishing companies tend to advertise vacancies on their websites, so it is worth checking these on a regular basis.
+Larger publishing companies tend to advertise vacancies on their websites, so it's worth checking these on a regular basis.
 There are a small number of specialist recruitment agencies though not all offer entry-level vacancies, for example: